amritsingh183/amritsingh183.github.io/_posts/2025-01-01-rust-var-const-lifetimes.md

 **Mutable References: A Rust 2024 Change**

 **In Rust 2024, the `static_mut_refs` lint is deny-by-default**, preventing any reference (shared or mutable) to a `static mut`.
-Taking such a reference—even without reading or writing through it—violates Rust's aliasing XOR mutability principle and is **instantaneous undefined behavior**.[^2] The compiler treats this as unrecoverable because global reasoning about thread safety for mutable statics is impossible in real programs with reentrancy and multithreading.
+Taking such a reference—even without reading or writing through it—violates Rust's aliasing XOR mutability principle and is **instantaneous undefined behavior**.
+The compiler treats this as unrecoverable because global reasoning about thread safety for mutable statics is impossible in real programs with reentrancy and multithreading.

 ### Why References to `static mut` Are Undefined Behavior